 Develop an Effective Approach

-The candidates are often caught in the problem in how to balance the NEET preparation with the board examination, since there is a difference in the examination pattern of both.
-The pattern of questions asked in NEET is completely objective of multiple choice questions, while the class 12th examination consists of objective and subjective questions.
+The candidates are often caught in the problem of how to balance the NEET preparation with the board examination since there is a difference in the examination pattern of both.
+The pattern of questions asked in NEET is completely objective of multiple-choice questions, while the class 12th examination consists of objective and subjective questions.
 To develop an effective approach, candidates must ensure that they have a thorough understanding of the basics, a method that will help answer both the type of questions.

 Referring to the Right Books